Policies and Committees

 Occupational Disaster Prevention

-ECOVE has always placed great emphasis on workplace safety and health.
-It actively invests resources in various aspects such as risk identification and assessment, education and training, operational safety control processes, emergency response drills, and occupational accident investigation mechanisms.
-The commitment of resources by ECOVE ensures a safer working environment for employees and fosters a deep understanding among all colleagues that safety is closely related to their personal well-being.
-ECOVE and its employees wholeheartedly collaborate in implementing safety and health management.
-The prevention of accidents is considered a top priority in our safe operations.
-Through the implementation of various plans and systems and adhering to the core value of "people-oriented," we allocate manpower and resources to ensure the safety and health of our employees.
-Our goal is to create a safe and healthy working environment, driven by the principles of sustainability, and to strive for accident-free working hours.
+ECOVE has always attached great importance to workplace safety and health, and has actively invested in relevant resources, including proper risk identification and assessment, education and training, work safety control procedures, emergency response drills, and occupational disaster investigation mechanism.
+ECOVE has invested resources to provide a safer working environment for our staff and to make each and every one of them realize that safety is closely related to the individual.
+ECOVE and all staff members are fully committed to the implementation of safety and health management, and consider disaster-free as the first and foremost priority of our safety operations.
+Through the implementation of various programs and systems, and adhering to the core value of "people-oriented", ECOVE has invested in manpower and resources for the safety and health maintenance of our staff to create a safe and healthy working environment, and we will do our utmost to create disaster-free working hours with the concept of sustainable management.

 Obtaining ISO 45001 Certification

 ECOVE upholds the spirit of prioritizing safety, health, and the environment, following the seven major HSE policies.
 Its subsidiary, ECOVE Environment Service Corp., and all 10 operational waste incineration plants have obtained OHSAS 18001 and TOSHMS certifications since 2009.
 In 2011, in response to the Ministry of Labor's policy, TOSHMS was fully converted to CNS 15506, and continuous verification has been maintained.
-Starting from 2018, all 10 operational sites of ECOVE Environment Service Corp., ECOVE Solar Energy Corporation, and ECOVE Solvent Recycling Corp. have successively obtained ISO 45001 certification, with a verification coverage rate of 100% for each site.
+Starting from 2018, all 10 operational sites of ECOVE Environment Service Corp., ECOVE Waste Management Corp., ECOVE Solar Energy Corp., and ECOVE Solvent Recycling Corp. have successively obtained ISO 45001 certification, and the occupational safety and health management system, internal audit, and certification coverage rate of each operation site is 100%.
 The certification includes all workers in the workplace, including employees, contractors, and subcontractors.
-In 2019, all locations, including the headquarters, under ECOVE successfully completed inspections, and ECOVE Environment Service Corp., ECOVE Waste Management Corp., ECOVE Solar Energy Corporation, and ECOVE Solvent Recycling Corp. have maintained the validity of their certifications in 2022.
+In 2019, all locations, including the headquarters, under ECOVE successfully completed inspections, and ECOVE Environment Service Corp., ECOVE Waste Management Corp., ECOVE Solar Energy Corp., and ECOVE Solvent Recycling Corp. have maintained the validity of their certifications in 2023.(Note)

 Awards